 We expect to make continued investments as appropriate in our business to drive growth and to deliver our business strategies.
 We plan to invest in research and development to enhance our platform and bring additional tests to market.
-For example, in February 2023, we further expanded our Cue Care capabilities and our product lines by launching the sale of thirteen at-home test kits, allowing users to test for general health and wellness conditions across a wide range of health concerns, such as sexually transmitted infections, heart health and food sensitivities.
+For example, in February 2023, we further expanded our Cue Care capabilities and our product lines by launching the sale of at-home test kits, allowing users to test for general health and wellness conditions across a wide range of health concerns, such as sexually transmitted infections, heart health and food sensitivities.
 We are continuing to enhance these service offerings and anticipate introducing solutions for additional conditions.
 In addition to continuing to develop our own test kits, we are also expanding the Cue Care experience to allow users of third-party test results to continue to receive the same virtual care and e-prescription process we offer to users of our product lines.
+In May 2023, we announced a new pharmacy offering with over-the-counter and prescription medication options for common health and wellness needs.